Ina Bauer (element): In Japan

 Shizuka Arakawa performs her signature layback ina bauer.

 Shizuka Arakawa of Japan is famous for her flexible take on the Ina Bauer, during which she bends her back backwards until her head is upside down.
 This move was highlighted in Arakawa's winning free skating program at the 2006 Winter Olympics, where she performed an outside edge Ina Bauer, then performed a three jump combination (triple salchow-double toe-double loop).
 Because of this publicity, the term "ina bauer" has been transliterated phonetically into the Japanese word イナバウアー and has taken on a new meaning.
 It is a "vogue" word that has come to mean anything having to do with bending over backwards, because the term was repeated so often that many people mistakenly thought that "ina bauer" referred to the back position, not the skating involved (the back position is more exactly called the layback position, making the move combined with Arakawa's back position a "layback Ina Bauer").
 In Japan, it is also known as the "Arakawa way" or the "Arakawa type" (荒川のように), after Shizuka Arakawa.

 The term has become so popular in Japan that Asahi Breweries has attempted to trademark it.
 However, that attempt was blocked because it is a proper name and Bauer refused to give the rights.

-Also in Japan, in the preview to the fifth episode of the Prince of Stride anime, Ayumu Kadowaki said his sister was Ina Bauer, which would have been impossible since Bauer died in 2014 aged 73, and the story is set in 2017.